Book by Jeremy J. King

 Eighty-Sixed was originally developed at Musical Theatre Factory.

 Eighty-Sixed was developed with the support of the Harold Prince Fellowship.

 Season 37 celebrates Diversionary’s legacy of chosen family with a focus on community engagement, arts education, and an inspired program of new and classic work examining family dynamics and legacy, utilizing all three of its performance venues: the Robert L. Granat & Alfred J. Mazur Mainstage Theatre, the Reuel K. Olin New Play Development Center, and the Austin & Joann Clark Cabaret.

 Decade Sponsor: Joann Clark

-Season Sponsor: Bob Grinkchuk, In Memory of Reuel Olin
+Season Sponsor: Bob Grinchuk, in loving memory of his husband, Reuel K. Olin